 Before we go there, allow me to briefly explain what the actual cause of the stickiness is in a bit more detail.

 Source of the Sticky Steering

-As previously mentioned, it’s caused by the harsh UV rays of the sun that pulls out the moisture, causing drying and cracking as it bakes the oils from inside the plastic/vinyl.
-There are another contributing factors, and that is the chemicals found in hand lotions and cleaning agents.
+As previously mentioned, it’s caused by the harsh UV rays of the sun that pull out the moisture, causing drying and cracking as it bakes the oils from inside the plastic/vinyl.
+There are other contributing factors, and that is the chemicals found in hand lotions and cleaning agents.

 Now that we understand the cause, what can we do about this?
 Can we clean it off and what products are recommended by fellow Jeepers?